-- Alamo Colleges is having conversations around strategic research based on faculty success rates to inform the improvement of TAGs. - Alvin Community College continues to work with its partnering districts to create program maps for dual credit technical certificate programs; and AA in General Studies degrees with varied focuses and field of studies according to the student's desired major. - Amarillo College is adopting EduNav software to replace the Student Planning program to help students see the sequence of their courses for the fastest time to completion. - Dallas College is integrating technology to make pathways more accessible for students and to examine how to best align TRUE pathways in CE to Credit programs to clarify how a student can make progress along the pathway. - Houston Community College has proposed to map specific articulated pathways from continuing education to associate degree program preparation or baccalaureate degree program preparation which will prepare students to build the skills, knowledge, and qualifications that they will need to enter an associate's degree program or bachelor's degree program. - Howard College reworked program Pathways to accommodate the 8-week course model.
+- Alamo Colleges is having conversations around strategic research based on faculty success rates to inform the improvement of TAGs. - Alvin Community College continues to work with its partnering districts to create program maps for dual credit technical certificate programs; and Associate of Arts (AA) in General Studies degrees with varied focuses and field of studies according to the student's desired major. - Amarillo College is adopting EduNav software to replace the Student Planning program to help students see the sequence of their courses for the fastest time to completion. - Dallas College is integrating technology to make pathways more accessible for students and to examine how to best align TRUE pathways in CE to credit programs to clarify how a student can make progress along the pathway. - Houston Community College has proposed to map specific articulated pathways from continuing education to associate degree program preparation or baccalaureate degree program preparation which will prepare students to build the skills, knowledge, and qualifications that they will need to enter an associate's degree program or bachelor's degree program. - Howard College reworked program Pathways to accommodate the 8-week course model.
 The college is working on making the maps user-friendly. - Vernon College is leveraging the implementation of Colleague to conduct research on course and program completion using additional planning and progress tools.

 1E.
-Required math courses are appropriately aligned with the student's meta-major or field of study.
+Required math courses are appropriately aligned with the student's metamajor or field of study.

-Math pathways have been implemented at scale or nearly at scale at all colleges so that all students take the appropriate math aligned with their end goals.
-Of the colleges that reported, 100% were scaling or at scale with the use of informative program maps for academic and workforce programs (Figure 5).
+Math pathways have been implemented at scale or nearly at scale at all colleges so that all students take the appropriate math aligned with their end goals (Figure 6).
+Of the 48 Texas Pathways colleges, 83% reported to be scaling or at scale with the use of math pathways aligned with student end goals, representing a growth of 21% since 2021.

-Figure 5.
-Number of colleges at each level of scale in Practice 1E.
+Figure 6.
+Proportion of colleges at each level of scale in Practice 1E in 2019, 2021, and 2023.
+N = 48